AndrewRachuig/zillow_regression_project/README.md

 $H_{0}$ There is no linear correlation between yearbuilt and taxvaluedollarcnt for homes in Orange and Ventura county.

 $H_{a}$ There is a linear correlation between yearbuilt and taxvaluedollarcnt for homes in Orange and Ventura county.

 ---
 ## Project Plan and Data Science Pipeline

 #### Plan
 - **Acquire** data from the Codeup SQL Database.
 Create an acquire.py file containing functions to automate the process.
     - Initial inquiry into the data to see the shape and layout of things.
 - Clean and **prepare** data for the explore phase.
-Create prepare.py to store functions I create to automate the cleaning and preperation process.
+Create prepare.py to store functions I create to automate the cleaning and preparation process.
 Separate train, validate, test subsets and scaled data.
 - Begin **exploration** of the data and ask questions leading to clarity of what is happening in the data.
     - Clearly define at least three hypotheses, set an alpha, run any statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
 - Create at least three different regression **models**.
     - Evaluate models on train and validate datasets.
 Do further hyperparamter tuning to find the best performing models.
 - Choose the model with that performs the best.
 Do any final tweaking of the model.
 Automate modeling functions and put them into a model.py file.
 - Evaluate final model on the test dataset.
 - Construct Final Report notebook wherein I show how I arrived at the final regression model by using my created modules.
-Throughout the notebook,document conclusions, takeaways, and next steps.
+Throughout the notebook, document conclusions, takeaways, and next steps.
 - Create README.md with data dictionary, project and business goals, initial hypothesis and an executive summary
 ---
 #### Plan &rarr; Acquire